fbpx Skip to main content

 Contact: tim.slaney@southdowns.gov.uk

-Tim is responsible for the day-to-day leadership, culture and management of the Authority, ensuring the accountability and value for money of its programmes, for advising the Members on its policies and future direction and for implementing their strategic plans.
+Tim is responsible for the day-to-day leadership, culture and management of the Authority, ensuring the accountability and value for money of its programmes and advising the Members on its policies, future direction and the implementation of strategic plans.

 • Mike Hughes – Director of Planning (Interim)